 Outside areas and boundaries Visually inspected.
-There are areas of garden grounds to the front, sides and the rear.
-Boundaries are defined by stone walling, concrete block walling, timber post and panel fencing and post and wire fencing.
-There is a driveway and off street parking area to the side.
+There are areas of garden to the front and rear.
+There is an access path around the side.
+Boundaries are defined by stone walling and timber post and panel fencing.
+There is an off street parking area at the front.
+There is a timber deck area and concrete surfaced area.

 Ceilings Visually inspected from floor level.
-Ceilings are formed in plasterboard.
-There are textured papered finishes to ceilings.
+The ceilings are mainly formed in lath and plaster.
+There are some plastered/timber stud construction with plasterboard finish.
+There is a timber panelled ceiling in the kitchen.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction with plasterboard finishes.
-There are partly tiled finishes in the bathroom and kitchen.
+The internal walls are mainly formed in lath and plaster.
+There are some walls of timber stud construction with plasterboard finishes.
+There are some timber tongue and groove linings in the kitchen and bathroom.
+There are timber panel finishes in the vestibule.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject Surveyor deems it is sale and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Floors are partly of suspended timber construction overlaid with timber tongue and groove boarding and partly of solid concrete construction.
-At the time of my inspection the majority of floors were covered.
-No access was obtained to the sub floor area due to the lack of any known hatch.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The floors are of suspended timber construction overlaid with timber tongue and groove boarding.
+At the time of my inspection all floors were covered.
+No access was available to any sub floor area due to the lack of any known hatch.
+There is a concrete tiled floor in the vestibule.
+Flooring in the extension is of solid concrete construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are generally of a traditional timber framed and panelled type.
-There are some timber frame flush ply doors.
-There are MDF fitted wardrobes in the main bedroom.
+The internal doors are of a timber framed and panelled type.
 Skirtings and door facings are formed in timber.
-The kitchen contains a range of fitted floor and wall mounted units.
-There is a stainless steel one and a half bowl sink unit and drainer in the kitchen. [ Chimney breasts and fireplaces Visually inspected.
+There are some glazed panelled doors.
+The stairs are formed in timber with traditional timber balustrade.
+The kitchen contains a range of fitted floor and wall mounted units with a stainless steel sink unit and drainer.
+Fitted floor units in the utility room and fitted fridge.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace in the main lounge.
-This has a brick hearth with tiled/cast iron mantle.
-There is a wood-burning stove in the sitting room with stone surround.
+There are multi fuel stoves fitted in the lounge and dining room.
+Both have slate hearths and timber surrounds.